 Advances to permit assisted dying in various forms are to be noted throughout the world.
-The debates in the UK and France are commonly known throughout
+The debates in the UK and France are commonly known throughout Europe.

-Europe.
 The British House of Lords has dealt with the matter several times.
-The right to a voluntary death was an election promise of the current French president François Hollande in his presidential election campaign.
-According to his statements in a press conference on 14 January 2014, a draft Act was to be tabled that same year.
+The right to a voluntary death was an election promise of the last French president François Hollande in his presidential election campaign.

-A mostly liberal attitude abounds in Switzerland: Since the cantonal criminal codes were superseded by the Swiss Criminal Code of 1 January 1942, article 115 stipulates: "Any person who for selfish motives incites or assists another to commit or attempt to commit suicide is, if that other person thereafter commits or attempts to commit suicide, liable to a custodial sentence not exceeding five years or to a monetary penalty."
+A partially liberal attitude abounds in Switzerland: Since the cantonal criminal codes were superseded by the Swiss Criminal Code of 1 January 1942, article 115 stipulates: "Any person who for selfish motives incites or assists another to commit or attempt to commit suicide is, if that other person thereafter commits or attempts to commit suicide, liable to a custodial sentence not exceeding five years or to a monetary penalty."

 Therefore, inciting or assisting someone to commit suicide is not an offence in Switzerland as long as selfish motives are not the controlling motive.
-This enabled the service of assisted/accompanied suicide to be established, generally provided by membership associations / not-for-profit members societies.
-EXIT (Swiss-German section), today the largest of a total of five associations, now counting some 90,000 members, which is equal in size to a medium-size political party represented in the Swiss Federal Parliament.
+This enabled the service of assisted/accompanied suicide to be established, generally provided by membership associations / not-for-profit member societies.
+EXIT (Swiss-German section), today the largest of a total of five associations, now counting some 105,000 members, which is equal in size to a medium-size political party represented in the Swiss Federal Parliament.